ZhuangLab/storm-analysis/jupyter_notebooks/README.txt

 dao3d_zcal - How to measure z defocus curves for 3D astigmatism imaging
              using 3D-DAOSTORM.

+micrometry_mapping - Using micrometry to find the best affine transform between
+                     two images.

 scmos_cal - How to calibrate your sCMOS camera.

 spliner_measure_psf - How to measure a PSF for Spliner.